Table of Contents

 For example, suppose a user needs a Vitamin A rich based on their genetics but does not consume Vitamin A rich foods.
 The users are then recommended to eat more sweet potato, beef liver, spinach, and carrots.

 This report provides a genetic score for endurance, speed, and strength performance.
 Users are recommended training routines based on their unique genetic make-up.
 The reports include lists of genetic variants that were analyzed to generate the recommendations.

 These recommendations are particularly useful to those wishing to increase their athletic performance and highlight their fitness strengths.
 For example, someone with a high genetic score in endurance may be able to develop endurance faster than others.
 That individual would be recommended a fitness training routine involving aerobic exercises.

 Review of Genomelink Privacy

-If you consent, Genomelink shares your information with a list of Third-Party Subprocessors, as well as with research partners.
+If you consent, the company shares your information with a list of Third-Party Subprocessors, as well as with research partners.

 Is Genomelink safe?
-If you feel unsafe using Genomelink services, you can request to have all information deleted.
+If you feel unsafe using Genomelink services, you can request to have them delete the account.